-Health technology assessment (HTA) has been described as 'a multidisciplinary process that summarises information about the medical, social, economic and ethical issues related to the use of a health technology in a systematic, transparent, unbiased, robust manner'.
-The scope of the assessment depends on the technology being assessed, but may include any, or all of these issues.
+Health technology assessment (HTA) has been described as 'a multidisciplinary process that summarises information about the medical, social, economic and ethical issues related to the use of a health technology in a systematic, transparent, unbiased, robust manner'.(1) The scope of the assessment depends on the technology being assessed, but may include any, or all of these issues.
 The purpose of HTA is to inform health policy decisions that promote safe, effective, efficient and patient-focussed healthcare.

-The primary audience for HTAs in Ireland is decision makers within the publicly-funded health and social care system.
+The primary audience for HTAs in Ireland is decision makers within the publiclyfunded health and social care system.
 It is recognised that the findings of a HTA may also have implications for other stakeholders in the system.
-Stakeholders include patient groups, the general public, clinicians, other healthcare providers, academic groups and the manufacturing industry.
+Stakeholders include patient groups, the general public, clinicians and other healthcare professionals, other healthcare providers, academic groups and the manufacturing industry.

-The Authority continues to develop a series of methodological guidelines that are intended to assist those that conduct HTA for or on behalf of the Health Information and Quality Authority, the National Centre for Pharmacoeconomics, the Department of Health and the Health Service Executive.
-They should, additionally, prove invaluable to technology sponsors preparing applications for reimbursement.
+HIQA continues to develop a series of methodological guidelines that are intended to assist those that conduct HTA for or on behalf of the Health Information and Quality Authority, the National Centre for Pharmacoeconomics, the Department of Health and the Health Service Executive.
+They underpin assessments of health technologies carried out within the framework agreement between the Irish Pharmaceutical Healthcare Association and the Department of Health and the Health Service Executive on the supply terms, conditions and prices of medicines in Ireland.
 Their purpose is to promote the production of assessments that are timely, reliable, consistent and relevant to the needs of decision makers and other stakeholders.

-The series of guidelines are intended to be applicable to all healthcare technologies, including pharmaceuticals, procedures, medical devices, broader public health interventions, and service delivery models.
-They are therefore broad in scope and some aspects may be more relevant to particular technologies than others.
+The series of guidelines are intended to be applicable to all healthcare technologies, including pharmaceuticals, procedures, medical devices, broader public health interventions and service delivery models.
+They are, therefore, broad in scope and some aspects may be more relevant to particular technologies than others.

 The Clinical Effectiveness Guidelines represent one component of the overall series.
 They are limited to the methodological guidance on the evaluation of the clinical effectiveness of technologies in HTA.
-These Guidelines are intended to be viewed as a complementary document to the existing economic guidelines and Budget Impact Analysis of Health Technologies in Ireland.
+These guidelines are intended to be viewed as a complementary document to the Guidelines on Economic Evaluation of Health Technologies in Ireland and the Guidelines for Budget Impact Analysis of Health Technologies in Ireland.

-The content of this document was partly derived from text prepared by the Authority for inclusion in an overarching HTA guideline being prepared by the European Network for HTA (EUnetHTA) collaboration.
-These Guidelines have drawn on published research and will be reviewed and revised as necessary following consultation with the various stakeholders, including those in the Scientific Advisory Group.
+The content of this document was partly derived from text prepared by HIQA for inclusion in an overarching HTA guideline being prepared by the European Network for HTA (EUnetHTA) collaboration.
+These guidelines have drawn on published research and will be reviewed and revised as necessary following consultation with the various stakeholders, including those in the Scientific Advisory Group.